Duration: 1 day 9:00 - 4.30pm approx

 About the Course

 Whittling is addictive once started, - therapeutic from being relaxing, absorbing, and creative & richly rewarding in a sense of personal achievement.
-It has a small and low tech kit list ~ a lump of wood, a craft knife and your lap. this means whittling can be done almost anywhere in and spare time available- and it is also easily transportable.
+It has a small and low tech kit list ~ a lump of wood, a craft knife and your lap.
+This means whittling can be done almost anywhere when spare time is available- and it is also easily transportable.

 During this course Dave will teach you traditional hand carving, whittling, skills, using craft knives and other specialist hand tools provided to enable you to complete a carved bird in a day, which can be attached to a display base if you wish.